-Identify high-risk situations
+Identify high-risk situations to avoid relapse

 Since a relapse often starts with a high-risk situation, it’s important to learn how to identify and prepare for it.
 Learning to recognize situations that would likely result in feelings or triggers that test your resolve can help you avoid them altogether.
 For instance, if you feel inborn emotional triggers when you come home from work to an empty house, try going straight to the gym after work to relieve stress.

 The best way to avoid a relapse in any given situation is to avoid high-risk situations completely.
 Learning what types of parties to avoid, which streets not to drive down, and the types of friends that might encourage you to use can help you limit your exposure to triggers.
 In CBT, you can learn strategies to identify and avoid those situations.